LLM-Implementation/Practical-LLM-Implementation/README.md

 ---

 Let's learn and explore LLM fine-tuning together!
-Don't forget to check out the [LLM Implementation YouTube channel](www.youtube.com/@LLMImplementation) for video walkthroughs and discussions.
+Don't forget to check out the www.youtube.com/@LLMImplementation for video walkthroughs and discussions.